LaurentInSeattle/Lyt.PhotoPostPro/Doc/BetaTest.md

 - Photo Rebel truly hates the cloud and does not require the Internet: Preserve your privacy, keep your photo safe from AI 'harvesting'.

-- Photo Rebel uses no AI and works perfectly on 'old' computers.
+- Photo Rebel uses no GPU support, no AI and works perfectly on 'old' computers.

 - # Screenshots